validator/validator/README.md

   5. Start the build script:

-    python ./build/build.py all; python ./build/build.py all
+    python ./build/build.py all

-**Important:** Yes, you must run the script twice the first time you buildーto work around known issues that cause it to fail to complete when run from scratch in a fresh working directory.
-For subsequent builds you only have to run it once.
-And note that the first time you run it, it will need time to download ~300MB of dependencies.
+The first time you run the build script, you’ll need to be online and the build will need time to download several megabytes of dependencies.

 The steps above will build, test, and run the checker such that you can open `http://localhost:8888/` in a Web browser to use the checker Web UI.